We’ve compiled some frequently asked questions to help you navigate the process of signing up and completing orientation.

 New Student Orientation at UT San Antonio

 New Student Orientation is a one-day event that helps you get ready for college.
 It takes place in person at the UT San Antonio main campus.
 You will spend the day learning about UT San Antonio, meeting staff and students, and getting helpful info.
-This program works with Online Orientation to help you learn what to expect at college.
+This program works with Online Orientation, which is a set of lessons you do on your computer.
+Both parts help you learn what to expect at college.

 New Student Orientation is a full-day, in-person program beginning at 8:00 AM with check-in and ending at 6:00pm.
-Fall freshmen must stay for the full day.
-Summer freshmen and transfer students do not have to stay all day.
+All incoming freshmen admitted for the fall, spring, and summer term, must stay for the full day.
+If you cannot stay the entire time please email [email protected] so we can try our best to accommodate your request.
+Approved accommodations will still fulfill the orientation requirement.

 At New Student Orientation, you will prepare for your first semester.
 You will meet staff and other students to learn about campus life.
 You will also get help signing up for classes.